DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 ##Will this benefit any projects outside of Snap?

-The main focus will be on type-safe URLs specifically for Snap, but in the process,
+Snap is a web framework used by a number of other projects and people developing websites.
-Heist, a general-purpose html templating engine, will also benefit from the enhancement.
+Having a system for type-safe URLs with Snap will benefit anyone using the framework.
-Analysis and potential use of web-routes will benefit that project as well.
-Any projects that make use of Snap or Heist will obviously benefit from enriching these frameworks.
+Additionally, since Heist is a general-purpose HTML templating engine, code written for Heist can benefit anyone who uses the library whether they use Snap or not.Since the project also involves integration with web-routes, any improvements made to web-routes along the way will benefit current and future users of that library.

 #Plan